kyaiooiayk/Python-project-template/README.md

 - **module** – a module is a file containing Python functions.
 - **package** – a package is a collection of modules intended to be installed and used together.
 Packages are a way of structuring Python’s module namespace by using “dotted module names”.
 For example, the module name `A.B` designates a submodule named `B` in a package named `A`.
 - This template focuses on how to build a package.
+   A module is simply a file containing Python code.
+A package, however, is like a directory that holds sub-packages and modules.
+In order for a package to be importable, it should contain a `__init__.py` file.
+That’s not the case for modules.
 - [Module vs. Package vs. Library vs. Framework](https://github.com/kyaiooiayk/Awesome-Python-Programming-Notes/blob/main/tutorials/modules_packages_libraries_frameworks.md)
 ***